 Union City is a very small city located in the state of Indiana.
-With a population of 3,452 people and just one neighborhood, Union City is the 170th largest community in Indiana.
-Much of the housing stock in Union City was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 3,423 people and just one neighborhood, Union City is the 170th largest community in Indiana.
+Union City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Because occupations involving physical labor dominate the local economy, Union City is generally considered to be a blue-collar town.
 42.43% of the Union City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Union City is a city of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Union City who work in healthcare (12.67%), management occupations (9.97%), and sales jobs (6.34%).

-Union City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Union City doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Union City with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.98% of adults in Union City have a bachelor's degree or advanced degree.
+The citizens of Union City are slightly less educated than the national average of 21.84% for the average city or town: 13.98% of adults in Union City have a bachelor's degree or advanced degree

 The per capita income in Union City in 2022 was $24,094, which is low income relative to Indiana and the nation.
 This equates to an annual income of $96,376 for a family of four.
 However, Union City contains both very wealthy and poor people as well.